 Our occupational therapists are trained in numerous approaches to help children with dressing, bathing, toileting, handwriting, sensory processing, fine and visual motor development, social-emotional development, feeding challenges, and more, including:

 - Handwriting remediation

-- Handwriting Without Tears® program
+- Handwriting Without Tears program

-- Constraint-induced therapy (CIT)
+- Constraint-induced movement therapy (CIMT)

 - Intensive three-week camps during the summer are offered for children with significant differences between their right and left sides in muscle tone and function.

 After evaluation with one of our therapists, we may use a variety of modalities and tools suited to your child’s needs:

 - Compression and facilitation garments, such as stabilizing pressure input orthoses (SPIOs) and TheraTogs

 - Referrals are coordinated to the Mary Bridge Good Samaritan Children’s Therapy Unit in Puyallup, Washington, for weight-bearing, night-resting, and functional splinting for upper extremities.